The Evolving Landscape of Digital Governance

 - User behavior which informs strategic choices by platform operators;

-- Experiments in participatory governance, such as platform cooperativism.
+- Experiments in participatory governance, such as platform and data cooperativism.

 4. Internet governance beyond governments and private companies, for example through: